 With The Name Of Allah The Merciful Benefactor The Merciful Redeemer.

-As salaamu Alaykum: peace be unto you and welcome to Ash-Shifaa inc Halal integrity Enforcement Certification AIHIEC A Division of Ash-Shifaa inc.
+As Salaamu Alaykum: peace be unto you and welcome to Ash-Shifaa inc Halal integrity Enforcement Certification AIHIEC A Division of Ash-Shifaa inc. founded in 2014.

-we specialize in Halal post and pre religious Slaughter certification.
-Our goal is to establish a steady flow of Halal integrity from the Farm to Fork or any area in which Halal Meat or by products are produced stored or served requiring Halal Certification.
+We specialize in Halal post and pre-religious Slaughter Certification.
+Our goal is to establish a steady flow of Halal integrity from the Farm to Fork or any area in which Halal Meat or by products are produced, transported stored, prepared or served requiring Halal Certification.

-We Audit, inspect, Train and Certify individuals, Facilities and Business Locations, Which represents a wide range of locations from Farms Butcher Shops, Slaughter Houses and Processing Plants.
-We Cover Halal food safety and Distribution.
+We audit, inspect, train, and certify individuals, facilities and businesses, Which represent a wide range of locations from Farms Butcher Shops, Slaughter Houses and Processing Plants.
+We Cover Halal food safety, Certification and Distribution.

 The meaning of Halal and it's opposite: